ykubo82/bioCHL/README.md

 ```
 *for this code, please install pytoch.

-*You might get an error because of line #235 due to sklearn version (works on 0.23.2).
-So if you get an error, please comment out the line #235 <br/>
-*Additionally, this python code will create a directory, "results" to save the results (log.txt) and parameters. <br/>
+*This python code will create a directory "results" to save the results (log.txt) and parameters.

-*Currently, number of epochs is set up to 3 (executin time ~7min).
+Currently, number of epochs is set up to 3 (execution time ~7min).
 You can change number of epochs to 601 (line #312) for full training. <br/>
-*if you run it for full training, it will take 21 hours to finish.
+*if you run it for full training, it will take 21 hours to finish.<br/>

+*You might get an error in line #235 if you are using sklearn version different than # 0.23.2.
+If you get an error, you can  comment out the line #235, but training data will not be shuffled between epochs.